David Ragan: 2018

-On December 14, 2017, it was announced that Ragan would return to the team in 2018, with new teammate Michael McDowell who previously was also a teammate in Watkins Glen 2013 when he drove the No. 34 and McDowell drove the No. 35 car.
+On December 14, 2017, it was announced that Ragan would return to the team in 2018, with a new teammate Michael McDowell who previously was also a teammate in Watkins Glen 2013 when he drove the No. 34 and McDowell drove the No. 35 car.

-After a crash in the Daytona 500, Ragan rattled off three consecutive Top 25 finishes at Atlanta, Las Vegas, and Phoenix, the latter of which gave him his best start and finish to date, qualifying 16th and finishing 22nd.
-Ragan had a series of six consecutive Top 25 finishes From Atlanta to Texas.
-The Bristol weekend was a big success for Ragan so far in 2018, where he was fastest in final practice and finished on the lead lap in 12th place.
-Ragan was on pace to have another Top 15 run at Richmond until a flat tire in the final ten laps sidelined him to a 33rd-place finish.
+After a crash in the Daytona 500, Ragan rattled off three consecutive top-25 finishes at Atlanta, Las Vegas, and Phoenix, the latter of which gave him his best start and finish to date, qualifying sixteenth and finishing 22nd.
+Ragan had a series of six consecutive top-25 finishes from Atlanta to Texas.
+The Bristol weekend was a big success for Ragan so far in 2018, where he was fastest in final practice and finished on the lead lap in twelfth place.
+Ragan was on pace to have another top-fifteen run at Richmond until a flat tire in the final ten laps sidelined him to a 33rd-place finish.

 As always happens whenever the series visits Talladega Superspeedway, Ragan and his FRM team were expected to be contenders.
-He posted his best qualifying effort of the season by starting 12th, then overcame an early speeding penalty to finish 6th, his first Top 10 of the season.
-Two more Top 20s followed at Kansas and Pocono before his momentum was halted by an early race crash at Michigan precipitated by Bubba Wallace.
-After a career-best 22nd-place finish at Sonoma Raceway, Ragan suffered numerous mechanical issues in the race at Chicagoland Speedway and struggled to a 38th-place finish, nearly 80 laps off the pace.
+He posted his best qualifying effort of the season by starting twelfth, then overcame an early speeding penalty to finish sixth, his first top-ten of the season.
+Two more top-twenties followed at Kansas and Pocono before his momentum was halted by an early race crash at Michigan, precipitated by Bubba Wallace.
+After a career-best 22nd-place finish at Sonoma Raceway, Ragan suffered numerous mechanical issues in the race at Chicagoland Speedway and struggled to a 38th-place finish, nearly eighty laps off the pace.

 When the series returned to Daytona International Speedway in July, Ragan was immediately picked by many to be a dark horse for the win.
 However, a crash early in the race dashed Ragan's hopes for victory.
-His team still did an incredible job repairing the #38 and Ragan finished the event in 15th position.
-Ragan rebounded with a solid 18th-place run at Kentucky Speedway after driving up to as high as 12th in the race and later getting a 19th-place finish at Pocono Raceway, a 17th-place finish at Bristol Motor Speedway, and an 18th-place finish at Darlington Raceway.
-After a couple of mediocre finishes, Ragan finished 16th at Charlotte Motor Speedway, 19th at Kansas Speedway, and 18th at Martinsville Speedway, rebuilding momentum for the end of the season.
+His team still did an incredible job repairing the No. 38, and Ragan finished the event in fifteenth position.
+Ragan rebounded with a solid eighteenth-place run at Kentucky Speedway after driving up to as high as twelfth in the race and later getting a nineteenth-place finish at Pocono Raceway, a seventeenth-place finish at Bristol Motor Speedway, and an eighteenth-place finish at Darlington Raceway.
+After a couple of mediocre finishes, Ragan finished sixteenth at Charlotte Motor Speedway, nineteenth at Kansas Speedway, and eighteenth at Martinsville Speedway, rebuilding momentum for the end of the season.

-After two consecutive 20th-place finishes at ISM Raceway and Homestead-Miami Speedway, Ragan finished 25th in the overall 2018 standings, ranking 31 points ahead of teammate Michael McDowell in 26th and 42 ahead of Ty Dillon in 27th.
+After two consecutive twentieth-place finishes at ISM Raceway and Homestead-Miami Speedway, Ragan finished 25th in the overall 2018 standings, ranking 31 points ahead of teammate Michael McDowell in 26th and 42 points ahead of Ty Dillon in 27th.
 This is Ragan's best finish with FRM and his best overall since 2011, his last year with Roush Fenway Racing.